-Summer and early Fall sees a swell in vacation requests.
+Summer and early fall are popular times for vacation requests.
 From small businesses to large corporations, organizations of all sizes will have to field a number of time-off requests from employees.
 If you haven’t implemented a strategy to calculate vacation pay for hourly employees, it can feel like a daunting task.
 Read onward to learn how to accurately calculate vacation pay for hourly employees.

 1. Determine how much paid time off your employees can earn

-The federal government doesn’t require employers to offer paid vacation to hourly employees, but most companies opt to offer paid time off.
+The federal government doesn’t require employers to offer paid time off (PTO) to hourly employees, but most companies opt to offer paid time off.
 On average, hourly employees with a year of experience typically qualify for 11 days of PTO a year.

 Allowing employees to take paid time off is a great way to increase employee satisfaction, productivity, and decrease turnover rates.
 It also attracts better-qualified candidates and reduces revenue risks associated with turnover.
 But let’s get back to the question at hand: how many paid days off are your employees eligible for?
 To start calculating vacation pay, determine what you’re willing to offer and what you can afford.

-2. Decide how hourly employees will be eligible for vacation time
+2. Decide how hourly employees are eligible for vacation time

-Now that you know how much vacation time you can provide, determine how employees will be eligible for it.
-A common trope is to wait until an employee has completed 90 days, or the equivalent number of hours, of work before they become eligible.
-However, lately you’ll find that more companies are offering vacation time upfront.
+Now that you know how much vacation time you can provide, determine how employees become eligible for PTO.
+A common practice is to wait until an employee has completed 90 days, or the equivalent number of hours, of work before they become eligible.
+However, some companies are offering vacation time upfront.

 3. Crunch the numbers

-Once you’ve settled on the amount of vacation days you’re willing to offer and how employees are eligible to receive them, you can start calculating how much PTO they’ve earned.
+Once you’ve settled on the number of PTO days you’re willing to offer and how employees are eligible to receive them, you can start calculating how much PTO they’ve earned.
 Let’s examine a common example to reduce complications.

-Tom is a full-time hourly employee who can earn up to two weeks’ vacation.
+Tom is a full-time hourly employee who can earn up to two weeks’ PTO.
 Tom’s total PTO equals 80 paid hours a year, or about 4% of the maximum hours he could work over 52 weeks, not counting overtime.
 But why 4% a year?
-This percentage is Tom’s rate of vacation accrual.
-This is the key to properly calculating vacation time for hourly employees.
+This percentage is Tom’s rate of PTO accrual.
+This is the key to properly calculating PTO for hourly employees.
 Let the numbers reflect your employee as if they’re working, despite being paid to be on vacation.
 If they’re getting paid for a full eight hours, they’re using earned time whether they’re actually in the office and on the clock or not.

 4. Calculate the vacation pay formula

 80 hours divided by 2,080 hours is 3.85%, which rounds to our 4% rate of accrual.
-So for every hour Tom works he also earns .0385 hours of PTO.
-Based on his rate of accrual Tom will earn $1,200 in gross wages and $46.15 towards his vacation time per pay period.
+So for every hour Tom works, he also earns 0.0385 hours of PTO.
+Based on his rate of accrual, Tom will earn $1,200 in gross wages and $46.15 towards his vacation time per pay period.